 The Easy Way:

 - Find a bottle with a long neck (preferably a clear one).
-You can use a large bottle such as the one pictured above and keep your culture in it all the time or simply pour some of your culture into a smaller bottle for harvesting.
 A glass soda or beer bottle (rinsed well) works.

 - Fill the bottle up to the bottom of the neck with the vinegar eel culture, just to where the neck starts to narrow.
 (See photo)

 - Add a cotton ball or filter floss (available at most pet stores) to the neck of the bottle so that it is touching the VE culture but not submerged more than half way into the culture.
 Make sure that you pack the floss so that it fits tightly into the neck of the bottle.
 Also, make sure not to poke it down so far that you will not be able to remove it later.

 - Once the filter floss has been placed, fill the top of the bottle with tank water or treated tap water.

 - Stick a light over the bottle and wait.
 The eels will swim up through the filter floss into the fresh water.
 I generally set this up overnight and let the eels collect at the top of the bottle during the night then harvest them the next day.